skip to content

 Aims

-1. to attract outstanding students to work in Physiology, Development and Neuroscience whether from natural science, medical or veterinary backgrounds;
+1. attract outstanding students to work in Physiology, Development and Neuroscience whether from natural science, medical or veterinary backgrounds;

-2. to provide an intellectually stimulating lecture, practical and project programme in which students can develop their understanding of the subject to the best of their potential;
+2. provide an intellectually stimulating lecture, practical and project programme in which students can develop their understanding of the subject to the best of their potential;

 Learning outcomes